VinGitonga/novix-base-hack/README.md

 The AI agent ecosystem is fragmented, with no unified platform for discovering specialized agents or deploying them in Web3 contexts.

-Novix solves this by providing a decentralized hub on Hedera, easing discovery, deployment, and monetization of AI agents with low-cost.
+Novix solves this by providing a decentralized hub on Base, easing discovery, deployment, and monetization of AI agents with low-cost.

 ## Features

-- Natural Language Search: Find AI agents by name, summary, or topics (e.g., “fitness AI” retrieves agents like “FitCoach”)
+- Natural Language Search: Find AI agents by name, summary, or topics

-- Agent Deployment: Deploy agents with Hedera Agent Kit SDK and topic messaging for Web3 use cases
+- Agent Deployment

 - Agent Playground: Test AI Agents with credits before buying an AI agent

 - Monetization: Creators can be able to set their agents up for sale or subscription

-- Real-Time Updates: Socket.IO powers live agent interactions and marketplace updates, managed by a ConnectionManager for Hedera network connections.
+- Real-Time Updates: Socket.IO powers live agent interactions and marketplace updates
 ## Screenhots
 [![Screenshot-2025-05-17-at-03-44-59.png](https://i.postimg.cc/QVG09mW4/Screenshot-2025-05-17-at-03-44-59.png)](https://postimg.cc/Fkpjwjp3)